cognitivegears/coraza_validate_schema_extras/README.md

 # Coraza Schema Validation Test Project

-This project demonstrates and validates the `@validateSchema` operator implementation in [Coraza WAF](https://github.com/corazawaf/coraza), focusing on both JSON and XML schema validation capabilities.
+This project demonstrates and validates the `@validateSchema` operator implementation in [Coraza WAF](https://github.com/corazawaf/coraza), focusing on JSON schema validation capabilities.

 ## Overview

-The Coraza Web Application Firewall (WAF) includes a powerful new `@validateSchema` operator that validates incoming JSON and XML data against formal schemas.
+The Coraza Web Application Firewall (WAF) includes a powerful new `@validateSchema` operator that validates incoming JSON data against formal schemas.
 This project provides a test server and sample files to verify and demonstrate this functionality.

 ## Features

 - Test server that uses Coraza's schema validation capabilities
-- Sample JSON and XML schemas for validation
+- Sample JSON schemas for validation
 - Valid and invalid test files for both formats
 - Comprehensive configuration examples
 - Detailed guides for implementation